hyunjunian/Poor-Charlie-s-Almanack/en.md

 So I say, if you look in the economy for febezzlement, the functional equivalent of embezzlement, you’ll find some enormously powerful factors.
 They create some wealth effect that is on steroids compared to the old wealth effect.
 But practically nobody thinks as I do, and I quitclaim my idea to any hungry graduate student who has independent means, which he will need before his thesis topic is approved.

-### Nine: Not enough attention to virtue and vice effects
+### 9: Not enough attention to virtue and vice effects

 Okay, my ninth objection: not enough attention to virtue and vice effects in economics.

 It has been plain to me since early life that there are enormous virtue effects in economics and also enormous vice effects.
 But economists get very uncomfortable when you talk about virtue and vice.
 It doesn’t lend itself to a lot of columns of numbers.
 But I would argue that there are big virtue effects in economics.
 I would say that the spreading of double-entry bookkeeping by the monk Fra Luca de Pacioli was a big virtue effect in economics.
 It made business more controllable, and it made it more honest.

-> Economists get very uncomfortable when you talk about virtue and vice.
-It doesn’t lend itself to a lot of columns of numbers.
->

 Then the cash register.
 The cash register did more for human morality than the congregational church.
 It was a really powerful phenomenon to make an economic system work better, just as in reverse, a system that can be easily defrauded ruins a civilization.
 A system that’s very hard to defraud, like a cash register-based system, helps the economic performance of a civilization by reducing vice, but very few people within economics talk about it in those terms.